williamngan/pts/guide/md/_0100_Get_started.md

 space.play().bindMouse();
 ```

 Hope this gives you a quick and enjoyable walkthrough.
-But wait, there's more: Take a look at the other guides which will explain **`pts`** features in details.
+But wait, there's more: Take a look at the other guides which will explain **`Pts`** features in details.

 We appreciate your feedbacks and bug reports.
 Please file an issue at [github](https://github.com/williamngan/pts) or ping [@williamngan](https://twitter.com/williamngan) on twitter.